SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-route-and-transform.md

 ## What you'll build

 Let's consider a scenario where a client sends a request to the `Bank` API deployed in WSO2 Micro Integrator.
-The API checks the currency type, and if it is not `USD`, it calls a currency converter service to convert the amount before responding with the updated value.
+The API checks the currency type, and if it is not `USD`, it invokes a currency converter service to convert the amount.
+It then responds to the client with the updated, converted value.

 <a href="{{base_path}}/assets/img/integrate/quick-start-guide/mi-quick-start-guide.gif"><img src="{{base_path}}/assets/img/integrate/quick-start-guide/mi-quick-start-guide.gif"></a>